Low-Code, Meet DevOps!

 Infosys

 Riding on a substantial value proposition of speed, cost efficiency, productivity, and collaboration, low-code/no-code development is growing at a rapid clip.
-A leading market intelligence and consulting firm estimates that by 2025, organizations will build 70% of their new applications using low-code or no-code technologies, almost three times the level in 2020.
+A leading market intelligence and consulting firm estimates that by 2025(link is external), organizations will build 70% of their new applications using low-code or no-code technologies, almost three times the level in 2020.
 This is causing justifiable concerns of how a large and growing shadow IT could impact an organization by replacing professional developers, increasing cybersecurity risk, inflating technical debt, bypassing governance, or even disrupting the business if coupled incorrectly with (main) IT applications without the knowledge of the IT organization.

 Since there's no stopping low-code/no-code momentum, how can enterprises maximize the gains from citizen development while curtailing its risks?